The Fake “Delta Variant” and The Fourth Wave: Another Lockdown? Upcoming Financial Crash? Worldwide Economic and Social Sabotage?

 And unfortunately progressive intellectuals are totally blind.
 They are not only supportive of the Covid narrative, they fail to understand how the Covid lockdown policies as well as the deadly mRNA vaccine are being used to destabilize and destroy countries one after the other.
 These countries are now fully controlled by Western creditors and the billionaire foundations.

 Engineered economic and social chaos.
-Is this not part of a US hegemonic project?
+Is that not part of a US hegemonic project?

 Bastille 2.0: “Real Regime Change”